Rise-Software/Rise-Media-Player/README.md

 * In next step select Local machine (If a user account prompt appear click yes)
 * Select Place all certificates in Following store and click browse select Trusted People and click OK and Next
 * Click Finish
-* Confirmation windows will appear After that Try Installing the MSIXBUNDLE
+* Try installing the MSIX bundle file.